RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-optimization.rst

 LDS reads require one ALU operation to initiate them.
 Each operation can initiate two loads of up to four bytes each.

 The CodeXL GPU Profiler provides the following performance counter to help optimize local memory usage:

-	``LDSBankConflict:`` The percentage of time accesses to the LDS are stalled due to bank conflicts relative to GPU Time.
+	**LDSBankConflict :** The percentage of time accesses to the LDS are stalled due to bank conflicts relative to GPU Time.
 In the ideal case, there are no bank conflicts in the local memory access, and this number is zero.

 Local memory is software-controlled "scratchpad" memory.
 In contrast, caches typically used on CPUs monitor the access stream and automatically capture recent accesses in a tagged cache.
 The scratchpad allows the kernel to explicitly load items into the memory; they exist in local memory until the kernel replaces them, or until the work-group ends.
 To declare a block of local memory, use the ``__local`` keyword; for example: ``__local float localBuffer[64]``